 Hepatitis A (HAV)

-- Hepatitis A surface antibody (HAV IgM) test detects the first antibody produced by the body when it is exposed to hepatitis A. It detects early or recent infections and diagnoses the disease in people with systems of acute hepatitis.
+- Hepatitis A surface antibody (HAV IgM) test detects the first antibody produced by the body when it is exposed to Hepatitis A. It detects early or recent infections and diagnoses the disease in people with symptoms of acute hepatitis.

 Hepatitis B (HBV)